-PIs with active medium and large CISE Core programs awards are invited to submit supplemental funding requests to engage more members of the CISE research community in significant BPC efforts as part of their project’s BPC plan.
-Supplemental funding requests should be submitted by the BPC deadline (June 14).
+NSF is accepting supplemental funding requests from PIs with active Medium and Large CISE Core programs awards funded in the last three years to engage more members of the CISE research community in significant BPC efforts as part of their projects’ BPC plans.

 The following information was first published on November 9, 2021 by the National Science Foundation (NSF).
 NSF is expanding its STEM career and education pathways to support the nearly 200,000 veterans returning to civilian life yearly.
 The agency is committed to...

 The BPCnet Community Calendar is a resource to share BPC-related activities and events.
 Please submit your events for the new year.

 The CRA-WP Distributed Research Experiences for Undergraduates (DREU) program is now accepting applications from both (a) undergraduate students interested in exploring research in computer science and (b) faculty members interested in being research mentors.
 The application period is from October 15, 2021 – February 15, 2022.

 BPCnet.org has rescheduled this year’s final working session for November 18th (3:00 PM – 5:00 PM ET).
 The working session is tailored towards departments seeking to update an existing Departmental BPC Plan or create a new one.